thenry42/Promptly/README.md

 ## Overview

-This simple project provides a convenient way to communicate with various AI language models from OpenAI, Anthropic, and Ollama - all from one application.
+This simple project provides a convenient way to communicate with various AI language models from OpenAI, Anthropic, and Ollama, etc - all from one application.
 Simply configure your API keys and start chatting with your preferred AI assistants.

 ## Features

-- Multiple provider support (OpenAI, Anthropic, Ollama)
+- Multiple AI provider support for chat & text generation
 - Easy API key configuration (keys are encrypted and stored locally using the flutter SecureStorage package)
 - Chat history is automatically saved between app launches

 ## Roadmap

-- [x] Add support for OpenAI (gpt-4o, chatgpt-4o-latest, gpt-4o-mini, o1-mini, gpt-4o-realtime-preview, gpt-4o-mini-realtime-preview)
+- [x] Add support for OpenAI models
-- [x] Add support for Anthropic (claude-3-5-sonnet-latest, claude-3-7-sonnet-latest, claude-3-5-haiku-latest, claude-3-opus-latest)
+- [x] Add support for Anthropic models
 - [x] Add support for Ollama (most models work out of the box)
-- [ ] Add support for DeepSeek
+- [x] Add support for DeepSeek models
+- [x] Add support for Mistral models
+- [x] Add support for Gemini models
 - [ ] Ship the app on Mac, Linux, and Windows
 - [ ] Add support for tool calling
 - [ ] Add support for image input